-9.3 The CDR Mechanism (Annex 4) will also be available to the corporates engaged in non-industrial activities, if they are otherwise eligible for restructuring as per the criteria laid down for this purpose.
-Further, banks are also encouraged to strengthen the coordination among themselves in the matter of restructuring of consortium / multiple banking accounts, which are not covered under the CDR Mechanism.
+The CDR Mechanism (Annex - 4) will also be available to the corporates engaged in non-industrial activities, if they are otherwise eligible for restructuring as per the criteria laid down for this purpose.
+Further, banks are also encouraged to strengthen the co-ordination among themselves in the matter of restructuring of consortium / multiple banking accounts, which are not covered under the CDR Mechanism.

-10. Key Concepts
+11. Key Concepts

-Key concepts used in these guidelines are defined in Annex-5.
+Key concepts used in these guidelines are defined in Annex - 5.

-11. General Principles and Prudential Norms for Restructured Advances
+12. General Principles and Prudential Norms for Restructured Advances

-The principles and prudential norms laid down in this paragraph are applicable to all advances including the borrowers, who are eligible for special regulatory treatment for asset classification as specified in para 14.
-In these cases, the provisions of paras 11.1.2, 11.2.1 and 11.2.2 would stand modified by the provisions in para 14.
+The principles and prudential norms laid down in this paragraph are applicable to all advances including the borrowers, who are eligible for special regulatory treatment for asset classification as specified in para 15.

-11.1 Eligibility criteria for restructuring of advances
+12.1 Eligibility criteria for restructuring of advances